 Nope.
 The reality is usually quite different.

-Road trips can be long and boring.
+Family road trips can be long and boring.
 And when the kids start asking “Are we there yet?” and you’re not even out of your neighborhood, your patience will be tested.
 Trust me, I know.

 The easy answer is, of course, to give them a screen for six hours, but they’ll probably still get bored, or the battery will run flat, or the game they want to play needs wi-fi, and your trip will end in tears.
 Old school is the way to go with road trips and with a little planning, your journey can be a fun and interesting part of your vacation.